cs3org/OCM-API/IETF-RFC.md

    * Protocol details for `webapp` MAY contain:
      * REQUIRED uri (string)
                     An URI to a client-browsable view of the shared resource, such that users may use the web applications available at the site.
-The URI MAY be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used, or it MAY be absolute.
-Similar considerations as for the `webdav.uri` field apply.
+The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
+Absolute URIs are deprecated.
      * REQUIRED viewMode (string)
                     The permissions granted to the sharee.
 A subset of:
                     - `view` allows access to the web app in view-only mode.